 “I am sorry about the confusion, but our hotel doesn’t have hot-tubs.
 We do have an indoor pool.”

-“I told the person that I wanted a suite with a hot-tub in it.
+“I told the person that I wanted a suite with a hot-tub.
 I was told that’s what I was getting!
 Now I want you to put us in the room with a hot-tub!”

 “I’m not sure who would have told you such a thing.
 This hotel doesn’t have hot-tubs.
 I’m sorry about the confusion.”